 Our Approach to Privacy

 Personal data means any information that relates to an identified or identifiable natural person.
+In particular, the personal data which is processed by us is that of natural persons who are our clients (including policy holders and individuals named under a policy), contractors, employees, directors, members and/or business affiliates as well as personal data of any other individuals including but not limited to authorised representatives, employees, directors, beneficial owners and shareholders of our clients contractors and/or business affiliates, being legal entities (“you”).
 Gan Direct is committed to protecting your and your family’s personal information.
 The privacy and security of your personal information is very important to us and we want to assure you that your information will be properly managed and protected whilst in our hands.

 Section 1: WHO WE ARE